CoinTracking February 8, 2026 | 9 min read

 Path: Analysis → Checks → Missing Transactions

 The "Missing Transactions" check shows you at a glance which deposits and withdrawals don't have counterparts.
-The TX-ID is the key to the solution.
+The transaction hash is the key to the solution.

 04 Add Missing Transactions